RIKI-05/MOMOMIA/README.md

 **12.** To create a pull request, click on `compare and pull requests`.

-**13.** Add appropriate title and description to your pull request explaining your changes and efforts done.
+**13.** Add appropriate title and description to your PR explaining your changes and efforts done.

 **14.** Click on `Create Pull Request`.